What Is The Cheapest Month To Visit Greece With Family?

 We learned, that sharing a pizza is actually enough for me and my girlfriend.
 Now as a family, we end up buying two meals, that we are all able to share.

-We will only go for a restaurant visit once a day, for example by picking a late dinner at around 14.00 or 15.00, you are able to not eat in rush-hour and some places you will save money with some early-bird deals.
+We will only go for a restaurant visit once a day, for example by picking a late lunch at around 14.00 or 15.00, you are able to not eat in rush-hour and some places you will save money with some early-bird deals.

 Then there is breakfast and late snacks.